Laboratory equipment – Methods and applications

 Ion Chromatography (IC)

-Ion chromatography is a variant of liquid chromatography that permits the qualitative and quantitative analysis of ions on the basis of various separation mechanisms (ion exchange, ion exclusion, ion pair formation).
-At Fraunhofer IGB, ion chromatography is used with suppressor technology.
+Ion chromatography is a type of liquid chromatography that enables the qualitative and quantitative analysis of ions based on various mechanisms (ion exchange, ion exclusion, ion pairing).
+At Fraunhofer IGB, ion chromatography is performed using suppressor technology.

 see also table above